Andy Sipowicz: Background and personality

 Before becoming a policeman, Sipowicz served in the United States Army for two and a half years, including at least 18 months on active duty in Vietnam beginning in 1968 which he did not talk much about, although it is an underlying theme in the show.
 He once became incensed when an obnoxious fellow cop named Sgt.
 Ray Kahlins, also a Vietnam veteran, lied about being in combat, and told Kahlins he could lie to his heart's content about anything else, but not about his Vietnam War service.
 In 1970, he joined the NYPD "right out of 'Nam" (as referenced in episode 4 of season 4).
 While in uniform, Sipowicz was partnered with Kurt Kreizer and served under Al Angelotti, then a sergeant, in the 25th precinct.
 One of his early police assignments was infiltrating the Black Panthers organization and posing as a white leftist radical.
 These events accentuated his already-developing racist tendencies.

 In 1979, Sipowicz received the gold shield of Detective Third Grade (the "beginning" rank) and briefly worked in the Robbery Squad at the 28th Precinct alongside John Clark Sr., before transferring back as a detective to the 15th, where he previously worked as a uniformed officer.
 He was promoted to Second Grade two years prior to the start of the series in fall 1993, and was promoted to First Grade in late 2001.

-Like many television characters on New York-set police shows, Sipowicz takes advantage of an NYPD regulation allowing officers who were on the force prior to 1993 to carry a .38 caliber Smith & Wesson Model 36 five-shot revolver as his main sidearm.
-Police who were hired in 1993 or later use one of three models of semi-automatic 9 mm pistols.
-This is accurately reflected in depictions of Sipowicz's younger colleagues.

 Based on information revealed in various episodes cited above, the timeline of Sipowicz's career can be fairly accurately assembled: